Avocado Tuna Melt

 - 2 Tbsp. fresh lemon juice

-- 6-8 slices crusty whole grain bread, such as harvest bread
+- 6–8 slices crusty bakery style whole-grain bread

 - 1–2 medium tomatoes, sliced